idio-sync/suwayomi-bot/README.md

 # Suwayomi Discord Bot

-A powerful Discord bot that integrates with [Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server) to search, manage, and download manga directly from Discord.
+A Discord bot that integrates with [Suwayomi-Server](https://github.com/Suwayomi/Suwayomi-Server) to search, manage, and download manga directly through Discord.

 ## Features